 New Flow (1) this button creates a new flow and opens the Flow editor.

-Flow filter (3) this section contains a set of controls which can help you find a flow.
+Flow view customization, Flow filter, traffic and date range selector (2) this section contains a set of controls which can help you find a desired flow or customize the appearance of the Flow tab.

 In Zeustrak go to the Flows tab in the main left menu and click the New Flow button.